JulianSantanatoglia/know.me/README.md

 💻 I possess strong design skills when combined with my coding abilities, enable me to create responsive, modern, functional, and accessible websites.

-🧠 I consider myself a sociable and positive person who enjoys continuous learning, teamwork, and problem-solving.
+🧠 I consider myself a sociable and positive individual who enjoys continuous learning, teamwork, and problem-solving.
 My attention to detail allows me to identify errors and work with precision and efficiency.
+Additionally, my typing skills are fast and accurate, enabling me to work efficiently

 🎮 My hobbies?
 Coding, playing soccer, gaming, and traveling a lot ✈️